i-Asset/frontend-service/README.md

 # Frontend Service

-Frontend Services for the ROBxTASK Platform.
-Forked from i-Asset and nimble-platform frontend-service.
+Frontend Services for the i-Asset Platform.
+Forked from nimble-platform frontend-service.

 ## Development